crimx/observable-hooks/docs/guide/core-concepts.md

 ### Observable to Callbacks

 In addition to states, you can also call observer callbacks with [`useSubscription`][useSubscription].
-See the API docs for why it is preferred comparing with manual `useEffect`.
+See the API docs for why it is preferred comparing to manual `useEffect`.

 ```